🔼The name Galatia in the Bible

 By the time of Paul, Galatia bordered the Roman province of Asia Minor (also called Asiana or simply Asia) to its west, but for some reason the Holy Spirit and later Jesus Himself forbade Paul and Timothy to preach in Asia Minor (Acts 16:6-7) and so they hung to its east in Lycaonia (where Derbe and Lystra were) and Galatia and Phrygia.
 From there they headed for Troas on the western coast and crossed over to Macedonia (modern Greece).
 On his way back east, Paul passed through Galatia and Phrygia again (18:23)

 By the time Paul wrote First Corinthians, the Galatian area was home to multiple churches, which maintained their own monetary economy (1 Corinthians 16:1, also see Galatians 1:2).
 Somehow these churches became "bewitched" (Galatians 3:1) and succumbed to a "different gospel" (1:6-7), which may have had its roots in Pharisaic Judaism (1:13-14, 2:16, 3:24, 4:5, 5:3) or may even have been of Stoic origin or influence (see 5:22-26).
-Peter addressed his First Letter to the Galatians and adjacent regions and seems to have had similar concerns (1 Peter 1:1).
+Peter addressed his own First Letter to the congregations in Galatia and adjacent regions and seems to have had similar concerns (1 Peter 1:1).

 While incarcerated in Rome, Paul complained to Timothy that several of his friends had left him, among them Crescens, who had gone off to Galatia (2 Timothy 4:10).